rcl-cloud-apps/cloud101/3-plan.md

 The SKU/Tiers above are arranged in increasing size.

 You will pay an hourly rate for each SKU/Tier.
 This rate will apply even though the web applications in the Plan are not running.

-## Prerequisites

-Before you proceed with this lesson, you should have already created a [Resource Group](https://rcl-cloud-apps.github.io/cloud101/2-resource-groups.html)

 ## Create a Plan